Los Angeles Almanac Logo

 Los Angeles County, 1866

-Los Angeles County's boundaries contracted further after a northern portion became part of the new Kern County.
+Los Angeles County's boundaries contracted further after its northern portion broke off to become part of newly-established Kern County.

 Map showing Los Angeles County, 1867.
 Map by Leander Ransom, A.J.
 Doolittle, George H. Baker, Warren Holt, courtesy Library of Congress.